 Some New Yorkers have never ventured above 14th Street out of strict loyalty to the East and West Villages, Meatpacking District, SoHo and even FiDi.
-The experience of Lower Manhattan is one-of-a-kind.
+The experience of Lower Manhattan is one of a kind.
 And these 11 hotels in the area will help you understand why.
-From rooftop pools to subterranean restaurants, discover the best hotels in Lower Manhattan for your next trip.

 Experience New York City like a local at the East Village Hotel, situated on a busy corner of 1st Avenue (above popular coffee shop, The Bean).
 Young travelers will feel right at home with the somewhat austere and dorm-like furnishings, but seasoned travelers will appreciate the kitchenette and dining areas, a rarity for New York City hotel rooms.

-All 113 Art Deco-inspired rooms at the Walker Hotel are named in honor of the Greenwich Village neighborhood it’s located in, and feature funky retro items like rotary phones and Tivoli radios.
-Here, you’ll find original artwork by local artists, a New York-themed library featuring early editions by Greenwich Village authors, and in-room amenities from New York’s oldest apothecary, C.O.
+All 113 Art Deco-inspired rooms at the Walker Hotel are named in honor of the Greenwich Village neighborhood in which it’s located, and feature funky retro items like rotary phones and Tivoli radios.
+Here, you’ll find original artwork by local artists, a New York-themed library featuring early editions by Greenwich Village authors and in-room amenities from New York’s oldest apothecary, C.O.
 Bigelow Chemists.

 This gorgeous boutique hotel in the heart of Greenwich Village has bohemian roots; its history of housing transient writers and artists since 1900 influenced the redesign of the space in 2013.
 The rooms are small (and bathrooms even smaller), but luxurious details, such as faux-fur throws and gilded bed frames make it feel like a vintage gem less than a block from Washington Square Park.

-Technically in Nolita (“North of Little Italy”), this ultra-modern hotel was designed for guests who appreciate form as much as function.
-Outfitted with floor-to-ceiling windows, cement spiral columns, and a sleek soaking tub separate from the bathroom, the guestrooms’ furniture have more mid-century flair.
+Technically in Nolita (North of Little Italy), this ultra-modern hotel was designed for guests who appreciate form as much as function.
+Outfitted with floor-to-ceiling windows, cement spiral columns and a sleek soaking tub separate from the bathroom, the guest rooms feature furniture with more of a mid-century flair.
 LA-based Eggslut chef, Alvin Cailan, opened his first NYC restaurant, The Usual, in the ground floor of The Nolitan in 2018.